loltf4/syniti-questions/README.md

 If you have any questions about the coding questions, please let us know.

 Assuming:
-- name, address, zip all need to be the same in 1 record for it to be a duplicate
+- name, address, zip all need to be the same in any singular record for it to be a duplicate of another with the same data (ID excluded)
 - IDs are always valid and present (nothing explicitly states otherwise so no validation done on that field)
+- Unexpected errors resulting from bad file load or JSON unmarshalling, etc. will also populate the console as an expected error handling measure (though not explicitly instructed)